Canada’s strategy for Lebanon

-Canada’s programming and engagement in Lebanon are key components of our whole-of-government Middle East strategy.
-Our strategy invests up to $3.5 billion over five years (2016-2021) to respond to the ongoing crises in Iraq and Syria, and their impact in the region, in particular on Jordan and Lebanon.
+Canada’s programming and engagement in Lebanon are key components of Canada’s whole-of-government Middle East Strategy.
+Canada has invested over $4 billion over six years (2016-2022 ) to respond to the ongoing crises in Iraq and Syria, and their impact in the region, in particular on Jordan and Lebanon.

 These crises have had a significant effect on Lebanon.
 As a proportion of its population, Lebanon hosts the largest number of refugees in the world; about one in three people in Lebanon are refugees.
 This has put an enormous strain on the local communities that provide essential services and causes tensions between refugees and host communities over housing, jobs, food prices, schools, and health facilities.